DevExpress-Examples/wpf-docklayoutmanager-load-an-external-window-or-usercontrol-into-a-documentpanel/Readme.md

 This example loads an external Window and UserControl into DocumentPanels in three ways:

 1. Use the [DocumentPanel.Content](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.ContentItem.Content) inherited property to load the content of _MyWindow.xaml_ into a [DocumentPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager.DocumentPanel) at design time (in XAML).
-The **Content** property accepts a [Uri](https://docs.microsoft.com/en-us/dotnet/api/system.uri) object that is referred to a XAML file and defines a Window, Page or UserControl.
+The **Content** property accepts an [Uri](https://docs.microsoft.com/en-us/dotnet/api/system.uri) object that is linked to a XAML file and defines a Window, Page, or UserControl.

     ```xaml
     <dxdo:DocumentPanel x:Name="docPanel2" Caption="Panel 2" Content="{dxdo:RelativeUri UriString=CustomWindows\\MyWindow.xaml}"/>